fpsom/BH2022-Wastewater-Report/paper/paper.md

 1. Tool/Workflow name
 2. Citation of the tool (i.e. papers that have already used the tool)

-We identified 11 tools for in-silico validation
+We identified 11 tools for in-silico validation.

 Tool name  | Citation
 -------------------|---------------------
 InsilicoSeq | https://github.com/HadrienG/InSilicoSeq